 not needing to constrain to the national population projections nor follow the assumptions associated with them

 using different definitions of migration and population

-When attempting to compare ONS projections with projections created by external organisations, careful attention must be paid to any differences in assumptions, methodologies and definitions being used.
+When attempting to compare the ONS projections with projections created by external organisations, careful attention must be paid to any differences in assumptions, methodologies and definitions being used.

 The Greater London Authority produces projections of both the size and characteristics of the future resident population for all local authorities in London.
 In addition, they now produce projections for all local authorities in England.
 This is primarily to assist in strategic planning across the wider region and to help those authorities that border London to understand the implications of their projections.
-Users should be aware that these projections are produced using a different methodology to that used by ONS.
+Users should be aware that these projections are produced using a different methodology to that used by the ONS.

 Comparability over time

 Each projection is internally consistent, so it can be interpreted as a consistent time series of projected populations for each year of the projection period.

 Comparability over time can also be used to describe the comparability of different sets of projections.
 Each set of subnational population projections is unique and is produced using trends based on the best data available at that time, including the latest population estimates.
 Therefore, each new set of projections supersedes the previous set.
 Although projections are broadly comparable over time, like-for-like comparisons are not straightforward.
 However, it is possible to observe what effect the most recent demographic trends, when built into projections for the future, have on the possible future population of local areas.